 Arboricultural Impact Assessment

-BS 5837 may require an Arboricultural Impact Assessment or AIA.
+As part of your BS5837 report, your Local Authority planning department may require an Arboricultural Impact Assessment or AIA.
+This is an assessment of your proposed development on the existing trees.
 We provide specialist advice on a range of issues that could affect the determination of your planning application.

 A range of issues investigated within your Arboricultural Impact Assessment (as part of the BS 5837 tree survey and report) could include the following: